Khojasteh-hb/uk-online-retail-churn/README.md

 Since churn is not explicitly defined in retail, it is approximated using a 90-day inactivity window.
 In addition to prediction, this project focuses on identifying high-value customers, making it a value-driven churn analysis.

+Additionally, an interactive Tableau dashboard is built to communicate key business insights.

 ---

 ## Objectives